-Whilst diaspora engagement is limited, the UK state has limited diaspora integration in the way of ‘extending political rights’ (Gamlen 2008) including permitting dual citizenship and allowing external voting (by post or proxy) although voter registration is ‘pitifully small’ (Finch, Andrew and Latorre 2010, p.
+The UK state has limited diaspora integration in the way of ‘extending political rights’ (Gamlen 2008) including permitting dual citizenship and allowing external voting (by post or proxy) although voter registration is ‘pitifully small’ (Finch, Andrew and Latorre 2010, p.
 70).
 The Electoral Commission run a specific online page for online voters to enquire and register.
 Voting rights of national residing abroad has been an especially contentious issue in British politics following the EU referendum in 2016.
 The current system of electoral registration for national elections (and referendums depending on the franchise) allows Britons residing abroad to continue to vote for 15 years in the constituency where they were last registered.
-This meant that many British citizens residing abroad were ineligible to vote in the referendum despite British emigrants residing in the EU been highly affected by the vote.
+This meant that many British citizens residing abroad were ineligible to vote in the 2016 referendum despite British emigrants residing in the EU being highly affected by the vote, roughly estimated as up to two thirds of the population disenfranchised as a result of the 15-year residency rule (Benson 2019).

-IPPR’s (2010) qualitative research commissioned by the FCO found that the low levels of voter registration is due to ‘the laborious processes of vote registration and casting postal or proxy votes’ which ‘appears to deter all but the most committed individuals’ (Finch, Andrew and Latorre 2010, p.
+IPPR’s (2010) qualitative research commissioned by the FCO found that the overall low levels of voter registration is due to ‘the laborious processes of vote registration and casting postal or proxy votes’ which ‘appears to deter all but the most committed individuals’ (Finch, Andrew and Latorre 2010, p.
 70).
 Collard (2018) similarly surmises that registration levels for overseas voters were low ‘largely due to bureaucratic obstacles’.
 A study conducted by the Electoral Commission (2016) highlighted a number of barriers to casting a ballot overseas, including confusion over eligibility requirements (with some 31 per cent of respondents believing that receiving a UK state pension or owning property in the UK made them eligible to vote), low levels of understanding that an overseas voter registration has to be renewed annually, along with a lack of awareness of how to register or vote (Electoral Commission 2016).
 The Association of Electoral Administrators (AEA 2017, p.
 51) found that in the 2017 General Election, there were many incidences where overseas voters mistakenly believed that they would be able to vote online or have their ballot papers emailed to them.

 Registered overseas voters have nonetheless increased to over 285,000 largely due to the introduction of online registration in the 2014 and 2016 referendums and the 2015 and 2017 general elections (Collard 2018; Johnston 2018, p.
 16).
+A further 132,048 British citizens abroad registered to vote between October and November 2019 ahead of the December 2019 General Election (Benson 2019).
 However, in the Second Reading debate on the Overseas Electors Bill 2017-19, Cabinet Office Minister said ‘that the number of registered overseas voters at the June 2017 General Election, just over 285,000, represented about only 20 per cent of the number likely to be eligible’, giving a potential electorate of around 1.4 million (Johnston 2018, p.
 15).
 In a research survey conducted by the Electoral Commission of UK citizens living overseas 58 per cent of respondents believed that they were currently registered and 30 per cent of potentially eligible overseas voters responded that they had voted in the 2015 UK General Election (Electoral Commission 2016, p.
 3).
 Having said this, these figures should be treated cautiously.